 - Heat over medium high heat and mix to completely dissolve and to mix in the cream, butter and vanilla.
 Clip the thermometer and heat the mix until it reaches 250°F/121°C (hard ball stage).

 - Remove from the heat and set it aside until you prepare the marshmallow base.

-- Place the butterscotch on low heat while the marshmallow is being whisked, so it'll be warm and easier to mix with the marshmallows.
+- Before adding this to the marshmallows, ensure it is warm.
+Place the butterscotch on low heat in the last few minutes of the marshmallow is being whisked, so it'll be warm and easier to mix with the marshmallows.

 Marshmallow Dusting Powder

 - Sift the cornstarch and confectioner's sugar together and mix well.
 Set aside until needed.

 - Lightly oil a quarter pan sheet.
 Line the bottom with parchment paper and dust the side generously with cornstarch.
 Set aside.